Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "How do I feel?"
 Francis turned around.
 Specks of dust swirled in the air from the sudden appearance of people in the abandoned room.
 "I've felt better..."
 He said, casting his gaze down.

 Ricard approached him, leaning down and wrapping his arms around the fox.
-Francis pressed himself against the taller human, closing his eyes in contentment as Ricard brushed his fingers through Francis's soft fur.
+Francis pressed himself against the taller human, closing his eyes in contentment as Ricard brushed his fingers through his plush fur.

 --